folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 1. Using the Search and Filter pane, find the approved invoice that you want to pay and select it.
 2. In the Voucher invoice number pane, select **Actions** > **Pay.**
 3. Click **Submit**.

 ## Viewing voucher export details and downloading the export file

 The process to generate a batch file containing vouchers for export to an external accounts payable system is managed in [Settings > Invoices > Batch group configuration](../../settings/settings_invoices/settings_invoices/#settings--invoices--batch-group-configuration).
-Only vouchers for invoices with the “Export to accounting” checkbox turned on with an invoice status of “Approved” that have not been extracted in a prior job run will be included in the export.
+Only vouchers for invoices with the **Export to accounting** checkbox turned on with an invoice status of “Approved” that have not been extracted in a prior job run will be included in the export.
 After the export job completes, you can view details about the export and view a copy of the full voucher export file by finding an invoice that was included in the export job.
 To view voucher export details and download a copy of the full file to your local download folder, follow these steps: